 Fat is NOT a bad thing.
 Too much fat IS a bad thing.

-So if your diet is a little extra “fatty,” how can you still enjoy many of your favorite recipes?
+So if your diet has a bit too much fatty foods, how can you still enjoy many of your favorite recipes?

 Here are 10 suggestions: